Beatles (novel): Plot

-The main character and storyteller, Kim Karlsen (Paul), is writing the entire story in flashbacks from a sheltered and closed summer residence in the Nesodden area.
+The main character and storyteller, Kim Karlsen (Paul), is writing the entire story in flashbacks from a sheltered and closed summer residence in Nesodden Municipality.
 He has recently escaped from the asylum of Gaustad in Oslo.
 He rewrites his story from the spring of 1965 to the present day (winter 1972-1973).

 Kim and his friends, Gunnar (John), Sebastian (George) and Ola (Ringo), played football together, collected Beatles records and stole attributes from cars.
 This last hobby was abandoned after an incident with an embassy car, and the entire collection was dumped in the fjord.
 Kim is known as a notorious liar, while Gunnar is the truth-seeker.
 Ola is the stuttering fat one, and Sebastian is a spiritualist.
 In time, Kim is the first to get a girlfriend, Nina, who is on and off over the years.
 The boys get involved in the Norwegian hippie movement in the late 1960s, experiment with drugs, and Sebastian gets so hooked the others have to look for him in Paris, where he lives the life of a junkie, but is saved by his friends (1968).
 Kim has a nervous breakdown and tells the end of his story from inside the asylum at the time of the 1972 Norwegian European Communities membership referendum.
 He escapes as the result is clear and retires to Nesodden for writing his story.
 The last we hear is from Nina, now pregnant with his child, before the book closes.